SimpleMobileTools/General-Discussion/README.md

 ---
 ## How do I suggest an improvement, ask a question or report an issue?
 1. this General Discussion repository is used for bugs and suggestions that affect multiple apps.
 For issues affecting only 1 app use its separate repository
 2. if you are reporting a bug, try giving steps for reproducing too.
-Also mention your app and OS version.
+Also mention your app and OS version
 3. make sure you use the latest app version and read the in-app FAQ before reporting anything
 4. make sure the given thing isn't reported yet, you can also use Search with some keywords
+5. if the thing you wanted to report has already been reported, don't forget giving it an upvote to increase its priority

 <p>&nbsp;</p>